Jægerspris Castle: Park

 In the years around 1770 the sculptor Johannes Wiedewelt erected a large number of monuments in the park commemorating famous Danish and Norwegian men and women.
 There are 54 monuments in the park and the adjacent forest, Slotshegnet.

 The park also contains Countess Danner's burial mound and Herman Wilhelm Bissen's bust of Frederik VII.

 The large oak trees in the southern section of the park were planted by Frederik V to ensure the availability of timber for naval construction.
 To the north there are avenues of lime trees.

+Legacy on film

+The castle and its park is the main location of the Danish feature film I Tyrens tegn (1974), the second of the Zodiac-films which famously combine hardcore sex and 'folk comedy', with many familiar mainstream actors in the cast.
+In the film, Johan Thiersen plays the castles's lascivious owner, Count Lieberhaus, who dies and goes to hell, leaving behind a will with unusual conditions stipulating who will inherit the castle.
+The film concludes with the count's memory celebrated at the castle with a party including naked can-can dancers, with many of the guests ending up participating in a sex orgy in the castle park.
+The film was a major box office success in Danish cinemas and decades later became a bestseller on home video.